qlu-lab/SUPERGNOVA/README.md

 - The `out` flag denotes the file location for the results to be outputted to.

+### Additional Command-Line Arguments

+- `--thread`: The thread number used for calculation (optional).
+If they are not provided, the default is the number of CPUs detected.

 ### Explanation of Output
 The output will be a whitespace-delimited text file, with the rows corresponding to different annotations and the columns as such: